Old Ford, Tower Hamlets

 Negligence at Old Ford’s waterworks was responsible for London’s last outbreak of cholera, in 1866.
 More than 4,000 people died in the ensuing epidemic.
 The waterworks remained in operation until 1891.

-During the First World War Sylvia Pankhurst lived in a house that stood next door to the Lord Morpeth, a traditional East End boozer that still thrives and is shown in the photograph above.* She led the East London branch of the suffragette movement from a meeting hall adjoining the house.
+During the First World War Sylvia Pankhurst lived in a house that stood next door to the Lord Morpeth, a now-trendified boozer at 402 Old Ford Road.
+She led the East London branch of the suffragette movement from a meeting hall adjoining the house.
 In 1915 part of the hall was fitted up as a ‘cost-price restaurant’ – the first of three affordable diners to be run by the East London suffragettes.
 A hundred yards further east along Old Ford Road, Pankhurst opened a mother-and-baby clinic in a former pub, the Gunmakers’ Arms, which she renamed the Mothers’ Arms.
 She and her housemate and co-activist Norah Smyth also established a toy factory on Norman Road (now Norman Grove) to provide local women with jobs that paid a decent wage.

 “Deptford, though a great slum, is like an aristocratic suburb compared with the Old Ford Road, though Miss Pankhurst assured us that it was the best part of Bow, and quite country by contrast with the other parts … We noted the leaking roof which the landlord cannot be hurried to mend, a place which cannot possibly admit of any comfort … but Miss Pankhurst said ‘In Kensington or Chelsea you get bricks and mortar, but here we all know each other, and it is very friendly’.”